The List template displays a set of items that the customer can browse, compare, select, or dive into.

 How to use the list templates

-With list, you can can structure and organize your content into a text list.
-Using the list responsive template will ensure that your list will scale across different device modes.
+You can can structure and organize your content into either text, image, or paginated lists.
+Using the list responsive templates will ensure that your list will scale across different device modes.
 All lists should be enabled so that a customer can select an item in the list by voice or touch.

 A text list works well for search results (such as names and titles), contacts, and to-do lists.
 Each item will have an ordinal denoting the order of the items in the list to the left and the description of the list item to the right.
 Using a divider between each list item is a good way to keep your list content legible, especially for longer lists.